-25. Today, commercial activities, including energy projects, megaprojects for the production of food for export, fracking and the extraction of minerals, gases, oil and water can negatively impact indigenous peoples' land, compelling them to migrate.
-22 The expansion of large-scale activities, such as the cultivation of sugar cane and palm oil, extensive livestock breeding, metal and non-metallic mining and hydroelectric have all been identified as contributing to displacement.
-23 Indigenous peoples in Malaysia and Indonesia have lost forestlands to palm oil plantations, 24 and in Ethiopia infrastructure development was said to threaten to displacing an estimated 1.5 million pastoralists, such as
+- 25. Today, commercial activities, including energy projects, megaprojects for the production of food for export, fracking and the extraction of minerals, gases, oil and water can have a negative impact on indigenous peoples' land, compelling them to migrate.22 The expansion of large-scale activities, such as the cultivation of sugar cane and palm oil, extensive livestock breeding, metal and non-metallic mining and hydroelectric have all been identified as contributing to displacement.23 Indigenous peoples in Malaysia and Indonesia have lost forestlands to palm oil plantations;24 in Ethiopia, infrastructure development was said to threaten the displacement of an estimated 1.5 million pastoralists, such as the Gambela peoples.25 Biofuel plantation expansion is estimated to have displaced some 60 million indigenous peoples in Asia.26 - 26.
+In the case of development projects on indigenous peoples' land, some of the most challenging aspects relate to inadequate procedures and/or legislation to obtain their free,